Iconic Foods of Canada: Manitoba

 Goldeye is a freshwater fish native to the waters of Manitoba.
 It was traditionally smoked, along with whitefish, pickerel and tullibee, first by aboriginals and later by the settlers and traders who came to the region.
 Smoked goldeye became somewhat of a delicacy in the 1900s, but Lake Winnipeg’s fish stocks were in decline by the 30’s.
 The goldeye fishery has since relocated to nearby regions but all of the processing is still done in Winnipeg.

 Traditionally the fish was smoked over willow branches, but today the fish are brined, dyed an orangey-red and smoked over oak.
 The Gimli Fish Market is a sure place to pick some up.
-Try it with some Winnipeg rye bread and Winnipeg-style cream cheese!
+Try it with some Winnipeg rye bread and Winnipeg-style cream cheese – 3 foods of Manitoba all in one delightful package!

 5. Winnipeg Rye Bread